alisw/alibuild/ANALYTICS.md

 # aliBuild's Anonymous Aggregate User Behaviour Analytics

-aliBuild has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.
-You will be notified the first time you run an aliBuild with this feature enabled.
+aliBuild has begun gathering **anonymous** aggregate user behaviour analytics.
+You will be notified the first time you run an aliBuild with this feature enabled, and you will be able to opt out.
+Read below for all the details.

 ## Why?
 Resources which we can dedicate to support multiple architectures and compilers are limited.
 As a result, we do not have the resources to do detailed user studies of aliBuild users to decide on how best to design future features and prioritise current work.
 Anonymous aggregate user analytics allow us to prioritise fixes and features based on how, where and when people use aliBuild.
 For example:

 - if a recipe is widely used and is failing often it will enable us to